Mitch1215/Cybersecurity-Portfolio/Security-Notes/PortSwigger/Access-Control/User-Role-Controlled-by-Request-Parameter.md

 - `my-account?id=wiener`
 - `Admin=false` → `Admin=true`

-**Remember for bug bounty:** Look for any trust of client-supplied values like admin status in cookies or parameters, if the server doesn't verify server-side, you can just change it
+**Bug Bounty Testing:** Look for any trust of client-supplied values like admin status in cookies or parameters, if the server doesn't verify server-side, you can just change it